abankalarm/VAJRA-1st_at_Manthan_hackathon/README.md

 It also provides a map like approach which gives a pictorial representation of how the connection was tunneled across web with source and destination arrows.

 Other features:
+- Attack unseen ips and search for them
 - country wise black listing (as well as grey lists)
 - Internal network scan
 - Port scan through browser